-Netflix ‘The Crown’ And ‘Doc Martin’ Have Something In Common
+Netflix’s ‘The Crown’ And ‘Doc Martin’ Have Something In Common

 — Ian Peter (@IanPeterB) January 14, 2017

-And sure, Queen Mary, played by Dame Eileen Atkins, will only be in one season of the Netflix series The Crown (spoiler alert: she outlives her son, Bertie, but not by much) but the manner of Queen Mary has influence through much of the demeanor and decision-making of Queen Elizabeth II, according to the Los Angeles Times.
+And sure, Queen Mary, played by Dame Eileen Atkins, will only be in one season of the Netflix series The Crown (spoiler alert: she outlives her son, Bertie, but not by much), but the manner of Queen Mary has influence through much of the demeanor and decision-making of Queen Elizabeth II, according to the Los Angeles Times.

-In The Crown, the king dies suddenly (well, not suddenly, as modern eyes can see that having a lobe of your lung removed in the 1940s was likely a sign that your days are numbered) the newly crowned Queen Elizabeth II absorbs as much as she can from Queen Mary, as played by Atkins.
+In The Crown, the king dies suddenly (well, not suddenly, as modern eyes can see that having a lobe of your lung removed in the 1940s was likely a sign that your days are numbered), and the newly crowned Queen Elizabeth II absorbs as much as she can from Queen Mary, as played by Atkins.
 She explains that when Elizabeth faces a conflict in her life, perhaps between family and the monarchy, the crown must always come first.

 “The crown must win.
 The crown must always win.”

-But Eileen Atkins as Queen Mary is never better than when she is dealing with her other son, David, who abdicated in order to be with the woman he loved, Wallis Simpson, who was twice divorced, and gasp, American, David, given the title of Duke of Windsor after he passed the crown to his brother, Bertie (the subject of the movie with Colin Firth, The King’s Speech).
+But Eileen Atkins as Queen Mary is never better than when she is dealing with her other son, David, who abdicated in order to be with the woman he loved, Wallis Simpson, who was twice divorced and American.
+David was given the title of Duke of Windsor after he passed the crown to his brother, Bertie (the subject of the movie with Colin Firth, The King’s Speech).
 Queen Mary blames the Duke of Windsor with killing the king, as the stress of the crown was not supposed to be his (truly, it was the two pack a day cigarette habit that likely caused his early demise).

 But the Duke of Windsor is best when he delivers one-liners, even to his mother.
 He has snippy names for the whole family, which were created with his wife, Wallis.
 Queen Mary calls Wallis “that woman.”
-David, the Duke of Windsor, tells his niece, Queen Elizabeth that England does queens much better than they do kings.
+David, the Duke of Windsor, tells his niece, Queen Elizabeth, that England does queens much better than they do kings.

 “Generally we’re better at queens than kings in this country.”